 Choose the first option under the settings and set the time you want to allow for this Talent Trial.

-WARNING: Please keep in mind that if you choose a time frame that is more that 4 days, this will not work.
-The current default is 4 days but in the future, it will be possible to customize this time frame.
+WARNING: Please keep in mind that if you choose a time frame that is more than 4 days, this will not work.
+The current default is 4 days for customers on our Pilot and Growth plans.

-**Make sure to click Update Settings towards the bottom of this page to save the changes made to this section.**
+**Make sure to click Save and exit to save the changes made to this section.**

 Keep in mind that if you have added individual timers to questions, you will not be able to add a timer to the entire Talent Trial as well.

 If you have individual timers set to a Talent Trial and then choose this option, all individual timers will be disabled.